jebeyer/jebeyer.github.io/index.md

 ### Welcome

 <br/>
 Hello!
 I recently completed my PhD in mathematics at the [University of Oklahoma](https://math.ou.edu/), working under the direction of [Greg Muller](https://math.ou.edu/~gmuller/).
 My [research](./research.html) is focused on cluster algebras, a type of commutative ring with connections to many different areas of mathematics and physics.
-I am currently on the job market.

 ---